General Guide

 Which has the most formats?

-Zush has the broadest official format support: 23 image formats (incl.
-RAW + HEIC) and 11 document formats.
-AI Renamer Desktop lists 4 image formats + PDF/TXT.
+Zush has the broadest granular public format list: 100+ formats across images, design files, documents, videos, and audio.
+AI Renamer Desktop now markets all-file support, but its feature examples are still much shorter.
 The CLI handles images + video (with ffmpeg) but does not parse documents.

 Verdict